 My path to the music

-From my own perspective musically, she has been a source of guidance and encouragement in my musical progress.
+She has been a source of guidance and encouragement in my musical progress.
 She encouraged me to take up flute and to start my first recording project.
 Her gentle suggestions over the years have helped me improve my rhythmic, intonation and phrasing skills.

 After another year of practice and slow improvement I commissioned an eight key Rudall Rose model from Chris Wilkes.
 This flute is still the one I prefer for playing with diatonic instruments like the harp.
 Later I was able to add an Olwell keyless Pratten model.
 Lucky timing on both.
 The prices and wait times of these master builders have since increased several fold!